Global commons: Atmosphere

 Global warming and climate change in general are a major concern of global commons management.
 The Intergovernmental Panel on Climate Change (IPCC), established in 1988 to develop a scientific consensus, concluded in a series of reports that reducing emissions of greenhouse gases was necessary to prevent catastrophic harm.
+For example, the IPCC concluded in a 2018 report that dangerous climate change was inevitable unless much greater reductions were promised and carried out.

-Meanwhile, a 1992 United Nations Framework Convention on Climate Change (FCCC) pledged to work toward "stabilisation of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic [i.e., human-induced] interference with the climate system" (as of 2019 there were 197 parties to the convention, although not all had ratified it).
+The 1992 United Nations Framework Convention on Climate Change (FCCC) pledged to work toward "stabilisation of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic [i.e., human-induced] interference with the climate system" (as of 2019 there were 197 parties to the convention, although not all had ratified it).
 The 1997 Kyoto Protocol to the FCCC set forth binding obligations on industrialised countries to reduce emissions.
-These were accepted by many countries but not all, and many failed to meet their obligations.
-The Protocol expired in 2012 and was followed by the 2015 Paris Agreement in which nations made individual promises of reductions.
-However, the IPCC concluded in a 2018 report that dangerous climate change was inevitable unless much greater reductions were promised and carried out.
+It expired in 2012 and was followed by the 2015 Paris Agreement in which nations made individual promises of reductions.